ophian/Sliver/sliver/README.md

 * **File:** Please copy the PIE.htc file in Sliver/js/libs/ to your domain root /, to let MS-IE <9 benefit from CSS3 borders, shadows, gradient features.
 * **Dir:** Both dirs (`/sliver` and `/default_new`) are supposed to be copied to your template dir `/serendipity/templates`.
-* **Config:** Sliver has multiple options to configure your template, as using jquery, google analytics etc.
+* **Config:** Sliver has multiple options to configure your template, as using google webfonts, jquery, google analytics etc.

 ## Structure: